094459/newsletter-oss-projects/README.md

 **abc**

 [abc](https://github.com/alestic/abc) is an AI bash tool that integrates with Amazon Bedrock as a foundation model provider.
 This tool will generate shell command(s) from natural language description using which ever LLM (generative AI) you configure, and place on the next shell prompt for editing and execution.
 Plenty of details in the README on how to configure and run this, so give it a go if you are looking for something that integrates with Amazon Bedrock.(#206)

+**agent-sop**

+[agent-sop](https://aws-oss.beachgeek.co.uk/4nk) this repo provides a collection of workflows that enable AI agents to perform complex, multi-step tasks with consistency and reliability.
+Agent SOPs (Standard Operating Procedures) are markdown-based instruction sets that guide AI agents through sophisticated workflows using natural language, parameterised inputs, and constraint-based execution.
+They transform complex processes into reusable, shareable workflows that work across different AI systems and teams.
+There are currently several SOPs available: code base summary, prompt driven development (pdd), code task generator, Test Driven Development code implementation, and an agentic evaluation framework.(#217)

+**aidlc-workflows**

+[aidlc-workflows](https://aws-oss.beachgeek.co.uk/4n4) is an interesting new framework for intelligent software development workflow that adapts to your needs, maintains quality standards, and keeps you in control of the process.
+You can use to re-imagine your software development life cycle, taking a step back and providing you with an extensible and customisable framework.
+I spent a couple of weeks with this back in October, and found it both flexible and powerful enough to produce very good results on a number of example use cases.
+Check out the supporting blog post, [Open-Sourcing Adaptive Workflows for AI-Driven Development Life Cycle (AI-DLC)](https://aws-oss.beachgeek.co.uk/4n1) and [Building with AI-DLC using Amazon Q Developer](https://aws-oss.beachgeek.co.uk/4n2) for more details. (#217)

 **alarm-context-tool**